Ingafen/StarWarsKb/README.md

    - `ssh-keygen -t rsa -b 2048 -C ubuntu@yandex.ru`

 ### Step 2.
 Create cloud infrastructure by terraform
 Run `terraform apply` from *StarWarsKb.Infrastructure/Terraform* directory.
+If you want to set your db password then run `terraform apply -var="db_password=your_pass"`

 By default terraform creates bastion host, 1 master node and 2 worker nodes.
 You can change these parameters, more info about count and size of nodes is here: *StarWarsKb.Infrastructure/Terraform/README.md*